abcnorio/R-largenum-integration/README.md

 ## Further notes

-Using parallel for multi-threading does not lead to expected results - see for yourself.
-It may be helpful if a function to be integrated numerically is highly complicated and it requires a lot of repitiions.
+Using parallel for multi-threading does not lead to expected results -- see for yourself.
+It may be helpful if a function to be integrated numerically is highly complicated and it requires a lot of repetiions.
 Otherwise, trials showed no advantage of using parallel over normal computing.
-Rather, the opposite was the case - the initial overhead of parallel required more time than normal.
-If this is repeated, the same story starts again - so no gain at all at this stage.
+Rather, the opposite was the case: The initial overhead of parallel computing required more time than the normal time required to compute everything.
+If this is repeated, the same story starts again.
+So, there is no gain at all at this stage.
+Future efforts will show whether this can be changed.

 ## TODO